Code-Institute-Submissions/Mind-Gym-Project/README.md

 ---
 #### 2. Scope
+The scope of the project was to include some influences from what the possible users described as a user friendly website and what they wish to observe on the type of content on this website.
+The website is prepared as a mobile first approach that should be responsive in all devices and adapt to all browsers.

+#### Current Features

+* Navbar
+    * Large sized font used to have a very good visibility of the content
+    * Menu Icon for the Navbar when opened on mobile devices to respect convention when it comes to mobile websites
+    * Contact Form easy to follow
+    * Logo and Home buttons redirecting to main page to give more options to the user

+* Homepage
+    * Animation image to give visual impact to users and to pass on the message of the type of website
+    * Services provided section to give the user the full list of Services
+    * Membership sign up options
+    * Link to social media accounts
+    * Address and Google maps link to give more information to users

+* Contact form
+    * Easy to read contact form
+    * Ability to select what membership option they wish to enquire or general query with free text.
+    * Visible submit button
+    * Background image selected to give same feeling and layout to the webpage

+* Gallery section
+    * Simple gallery section with images of the Classes and events being doesn
+    * Responsive design to all devices
 ---
 #### 3. Structure
 The website was designed with simple layout so that it is easy to navigate and intuitive to all customers.
 There are essential pages on the navigation bar, which are: